Dev00355/Collection-to-OpenAPI/README.md

 ### 1.0.0

-Initial release of collection-to-openapi, includes postman collection json file conversion to OpenAPI specification
+Initial release of collection-to-openapi, includes postman collection json file conversion to OpenAPI specification and OpenAPI specification to postman collection

 ## Point-to-Ponder